 What is HERACLES?

-Collaborations between the HERACLES Network groups have crystallized into coordinated projects, patents, and high-impact journal articles.
-The MERCED clinical trial completed in August 2006, which contributed very useful information about the effect of raloxifene on endothelial function, and the PRO-CELL study, which is studying the role of circulating endothelial cells, are two examples of this multidisciplinary work.
+Collaborations between the HERACLES groups have resulted in coordinated projects, patents and high-impact published articles.
+Two specific examples of this multidisciplinary research activity are the MERCED clinical trial completed in August 2006, which contributed information about the effects of Raloxifen on endothelial function, and the ongoing PRO-CELL study, which is exploring the role of circulating endothelial cells.

-The configuration of the HERACLES Network in the phase that began in 2007 was designed to strengthen the presence of groups with expertise in cell physiology, cardiovascular epidemiology, and population genetics; of new clinical groups; and of groups doing basic research in the area of endogenous regulation and vascular function pharmacology, which will facilitate the proper translation and transfer of knowledge.
+The configuration of the HERACLES programme in the phase that began in 2013 is designed to strengthen the presence of expert groups in cellular physiology, cardiovascular epidemiology and population genetics, of new clinical groups, and of basic research groups in the field of endogenous regulation and the pharmacology of vascular function, which will facilitate knowledge translation and transfer, as appropriate.

 An initiative of